HoldenGs/cs111_lab0/README.md

 Explain how to remove your kernel module and clean up the code

-To remove the module and delete the file, run:
+To remove the module and delete the virtual file, run:

 ```
 sudo rmmod proc_count.ko